Skip to content

 Execute Installation

-• Installation directory: /usr/local/datakit/
+• Installation Directory /usr/local/datakit/

-• Log directory: /var/log/datakit/
+• Log Directory /var/log/datakit/

-• Main configuration file: /usr/local/datakit/conf.d/datakit.conf
+• Main Configuration File /usr/local/datakit/conf.d/datakit.conf

-• Plugin configuration directory: /usr/local/datakit/conf.d/
+• Plugin Configuration Directory /usr/local/datakit/conf.d/

 Collector Name Description

-cpu Collects CPU usage on the host
+cpu Collects CPU usage of the host

 disk Collects disk usage

-mem Collects memory usage on the host
+mem Collects memory usage of the host

-swap Collects Swap memory usage on the host
+swap Collects Swap memory usage

-system Collects host OS load
+system Collects host operating system load

-net Collects network traffic on the host
+net Collects host network traffic conditions

 image.png

-Create New Monitoring Scenario:
+Create Monitoring Scenario:

 image.png

-Monitoring View Example:
+Monitoring View as Follows:

 image.png

-Prerequisites for Enabling datakit.inputs Nginx .conf:
+Prerequisites for Enabling Nginx.conf in Datakit.inputs:

 Linux Environment: